joshuaNjordan85/k8sIstioEnvoyConsulLab/k8s/README.md

 - Store the .json key_file locally somewhere you can access later

 ### setup your personal repo
 Today, you will all be leveraging my TFE organization.
-This means you will be provisioning all of your labs from your own workspace.
+This means you will be provisioning all of your labs from your own workspace nested in my org.
 This isn't complicated because you'll be leveraging modules I've written and passing them values particular to your account so that you can spin up the necessary sandbox environments to actually run the labs.

 However, you still have to create the repo, then tag it to a workspace in my terraform account.
 This is going to require coordination between you and me amidst all of the other people in this class, so let the chaos begin: